Saveski-Lab/community-notes-causal-effects/data/README.md

-Place data in this directory once downloaded.
+Place data in this directory once downloaded and unzipped.